Mutaz-Datatactics/developer-portal/docs/get-started/cardano-node/installing-cardano-node.md

 cp -p "$(cabal list-bin cardano-node)" ~/.local/bin/ cp -p "$(cabal list-bin cardano-cli)" ~/.local/bin/
 ```
-**Note:** If cardano-cli does not build with 'cabal build all', run 'cabal build cardano-cli'.

 **Note:** `~/.local/bin` should be in the `$PATH`.

 Note, we avoid using `cabal install` because that method prevents the installed binaries from reporting